 The population falling within the Union at the 1831 census had been 22,164 with parishes ranging in size from Posenhall (population 28) to Dawley Magna (6,877) and Madeley itself (5,822).
 The average annual poor-rate expenditure for the period 1833-5 had been £6,852 or 6s.2d. per head of the population.

-A new union workhouse was erected in 1871-5 at a site just to the north of Ironbridge.
-It was designed by GC Haddon and is thought to be the first workhouse to fully adopt the pavilion-block layout.
+The workhouse was erected in 1871-5 at a site on Beech Road, just to the north of Ironbridge.
+It was designed by G.C.
+Haddon and is thought to be the first workhouse to fully adopt the pavilion-block layout.
 It was constructed in pink-brown brick decorated with yellow, red and blue brickwork.
 The site location and layout are shown on the 1901 map below.

 The workhouse had a long front block with an entrance archway at its centre.